-Because fire spreads so quickly, the NFPA recommends that the number one priority for people during a fire is to get out.
-Yes, fire extinguishers can put out a fire confined in a small area, but they have limitations and won’t work in every situation.
-Plus, many civilians do not know how to operate a fire extinguisher properly.
+Because fire spreads so quickly, the NFPA says that the number one priority for people during a fire is to get out.
+Yes, fire extinguishers can put out a fire confined in a small area, but they have limitations and they will not work in every situation.
+Additionally, many civilians do not know how to operate a fire extinguisher properly.

-You may think that filling a bucket full of water is a good way to douse the flames, but that won’t always work.
-For example, flammable liquids like oil, alcohol, gasoline, paint, or propane must have their oxygen source removed to put out a fire.
+You may think that filling a bucket full of water is a good way to douse the flames, but that will not always work.
+For example, the oxygen source for flammable liquids like oil, alcohol, gasoline, paint, or propane must be removed to put out a fire.
 A stream of water may spread the flaming material rather than neutralize it.

 How to Prevent Fires